-Is your childcare bill a priority to you?
+Is your childcare bill a priority for you?
 Do you pay for childcare first, or do you see it as an afterthought?
-Being a family childcare provider, I have had times in the past when it was super hard to get paid.
+Daycare providers can get burned out when running a home daycare when getting parents to pay for childcare is a struggle.

 Childcare is a super hard job.
 We work an average of 50 hours a week.
 We work really hard.
 It’s not glamorous at all, but it’s very rewarding.
 Time and time again I see childcare providers burn out because parents are hard to work with.